 Each year, we send team members to an international city of their choosing on an extended business and cultural immersion.
 Dubbed the Residency Program, it represents Block Club’s ongoing effort to infuse the work we do for our clients with innovative practices, fresh methodologies and global perspectives.

 During their six- to eight-week stay, employees meet with foreign creative agencies; learn about local art, design and business; and grow acclimated to a non-American way of life—all while working remotely on Block Club projects.
-Since launching in 2016, the Residency Program has seen team members off to Amsterdam, Paris, Copenhagen, Barcelona and Buenos Aires.
+Since launching in 2016, the Residency Program has seen team members off to Amsterdam, Paris, Copenhagen, Barcelona, Buenos Aires and Mexico City.